nairck/6-6-Stewart-Platform-Inverse-Kinematics-and-Workspace-Calculator/README.md

 | **Python** | Building your own binary (incl. **macOS / Linux**), or reading/modifying the source. | [`python/`](python/) — `pip install -r requirements.txt` then `python run.py` |

 **Which should I use?**
-- Just want to *use* the tool on Windows → grab the **executable** from Releases.
+- Just want to *use* the tool on Windows or Linux → grab the **prebuilt application** from Releases.
 - Have MATLAB and want the original → **MATLAB** version.
-- Want it on **macOS or Linux**, or want to build/modify it yourself → **Python** version (it also builds the Windows `.exe`).
+- Want it on **macOS**, or want to build/modify it yourself → **Python** version (it also builds the Windows and Linux applications).

-The Windows executable is built from the Python version.
+The prebuilt applications are built from the Python version.
 The Python port additionally offers a docked output console, light/dark/system colour themes, a startup splash, per-window app icons, and fully non-blocking workspace/PNG rendering.
-Prebuilt macOS/Linux binaries are **not** provided — the Python version builds them, but those builds are currently **untested** (contributions welcome).
+A macOS `.app` can also be built from it, though that build is currently **untested** (contributions welcome).

 ---